 In a Kubernetes environment, Jaeger enables distributed tracing for gRPC services.

-A breakdown of the Dev tools in our DevOps architecture:
+A breakdown of the Dev tools used in our DevOps architecture:

 AWS-native ECR is a fully-managed Docker container registry that hosts Docker container images in a scalable and high availability architecture.
 Its role in a DevOps architecture is the reliable deployment of containers with resource-level control of individual repositories achieves through integration with AWS Identity and IAM.